michmike/Raspberry-PI-Q/README.md

     * Connect a wire from the 5V pin on your device (pin #2) to the VCC pin that is adjacent to IN4 (not the one next to JD-VCC!)
     * Finally hook the GPIO 26 (pin #37) up to IN2
     * Set the pin to 'low' or 0V in the software to activate and 'high' or 3.3V-5V to deactivate
-  * Run "sudo python3 relay_tester.py" from the source code below to test the relay on/off operations
+  * Run `sudo python3 relay_tester.py` from the source code below to test the relay on/off operations
 * Splice the power source for the 12v DC power source for the fan and have it go through the relay IN2 so that the relay can control the on/off power supply for the fan
 * Connect the two K thermocouples to the correct +/- on the Robogaia plate
 * Connect the power supply to the RPI.
 Micro-USB power supply has to be at least 2 amps